The Diadone Method

 If there was one thing Salvator Zito Diadone hated more than cheaters and thieves who got caught, it was children.
 Children were rude and obnoxious, they got in the way and ignored you, they made a mess and worst of all, they were loud.

 Salvator's theory was proving true as he sat in his limo waiting at a red light in downtown London.
 He had just come from a rather personal meeting during which more than a few lives had been threatened and large sums of money had been exchanged.
-Despite the fact that all the windows were closed (and they were thick windows), he was being treated to the sound of a child's incessant whining for sweets from the car next to theirs.
+Despite the fact that all his admittedly thick windows were closed, he was being treated to the sound of a child's incessant whining for sweets from the car next to his.
 This wouldn't usually be a problem but they were stuck in terrible traffic that wasn't even crawling, not a place London's richest man liked to be.

 That's right, Salvator Zito Diadone was no less than the head of the most feared Mafia in all of Great Britain (and quite respected throughout Europe).
 As such, he usually avoided mid-day traffic like the plague; however, this particular task had needed to be performed personally and without delay.
 Hence, stuck in traffic listening to an annoying child cry like no tomorrow.